replit/river/PROTOCOL.md

   - If the handshake fails, the `Connection` is closed immediately.
   - Otherwise, consider the handshake successful and proceed to the next step.
   - The client should check for an existing `Session` for the `clientId` associated with the `Connection`.
-    - If an existing `Session` is found, it is verified whether the last `instanceId` associated with the previous `Session` matches the `instanceId` in the handshake response.
+    - If an existing `Session` is found, it is verified whether the last `sessionId` associated with the previous `Session` matches the `sessionId` in the handshake response.
-      - A match in `instanceId` means a reconnection to the same session, and that the server still has the state for this session.
+      - A match in `sessionId` means a reconnection to the same session, and that the server still has the state for this session.
         - The stale `Connection` object associated with the `Session` is closed, and replaced with the new `Connection` object.
         - Any buffered messages are resent.
       - If they do not match, it indicates the server has lost the session state.
 The old session is removed, its `Connection` object and heartbeat are closed, and processing falls through to the case of not having an associated session.